wp-plugins/combo-slideshow/readme.txt

 In /views/default/gallery.php find this line: slideshow.letterbox = "#000"; Change #000 to #FFF for white, or any other hex color code.

 = How can I achieve a liquid layout? =
-Simply apply a "width:100%" CSS rule using both the ".ngslideshow.nivoSlider" classes, it will override the default fixed width
+First of all disable the built-in width & height crop adjustment in the settings, and then simply apply the "width:100%" rule in your stylesheet using both the ".ngslideshow.nivoSlider" classes: it will override the default fixed width

 == Changelog ==